Showing posts with label Problems in Japanese Cockroach Villages. Show all posts

 By the way, what exactly is a "love hotel"?
 This is a "hotel" unique to Japan, and is a favorite place for Japanese macaques to mate.
 They can be found all over Japan.

 If you're a foreign couple visiting Japan, it might be interesting to try staying at a love hotel.
-Love hotels are amusement facilities with a variety of unique features, so you may become a better memory of your trip than a business hotel, capsule hotel (though this "hotel" is also unique to Japan...), or youth hostel.
+Love hotels are amusement facilities with a variety of unique features, so you may become a better memory of your trip than a business hotel, Japanese capsule hotel (though this "hotel" is also unique to Japan...), or youth hostel.
 You might even be able to take photos and show off to your friends.

 However, if you're with children or two men, you might be denied entry.
 Homosexuality is not accepted in Japan, and parents with children can be strict (see the Agnes controversy).